hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 Note:  n-scale nodes are rolled out 1 per stack and can scale from 1 to n in number.

 Compute (n-scale, not ESX):  It is recommended that a user update their compute nodes in such a way as to allow workloads to continue to function.
-To do this it is recommended that a user migrate their workloads to nodes that won’t be down during a particular compute node set update and then migrate them back when done.
+To do this it is recommended that a user migrate their workloads to nodes that will not be down during a particular compute node set update and then migrate them back when done.
 It is impossible to know all the scenarios here that a customer will want.
 To aid them in selecting n-scale nodes for update here is a list of a few helpful commands.
 It is also important to note they very well could update all the compute nodes at once, but there will be outages if this happens.
 1.	nova list from the Undercloud will give the full set of compute nodes available to be updated.
-2. If availability zones are employed it’s good to not bring down all availability zones.
-So selecting one zone and not all are a good idea if you don’t want to stop all workloads.
+2. If availability zones are employed it is good to not bring down all availability zones.
+So selecting one zone and not all are a good idea if you do not want to stop all workloads.
 a.
 To get a list of availability zones: nova availability-zone-list
 b.
 To get a list of hosts inside a zone: nova host-list [--zone <zone>]
 3. Migrating hosts is outside the scope of this document, however using the list and availability zone info a user can use techniques here http://docs.openstack.org/admin-guide-cloud/content/section_live-migration-usage.html and http://docs.openstack.org/admin-guide-cloud/content/section_configuring-compute-migrations.html to migrate workloads to a specific node.
 4. If this update is over several maintenance cycles the user may want to run the help script that shows where they are in the update process.
 Please see section All high-level pre update scripts should be run: for more info.
 One at a time:
-This command will update only one compute node, you will have to repeat it for every compute IP address. ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py -e force_rebuild=True -l <IP of overcloud-compute > -e nova_compute_rebuild_image_id =<glance Image_ID of overcloud-compute > playbooks/update_cloud.yml
+This command will update only one compute node, you will have to repeat it for every compute IP address.

+		ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py -e force_rebuild=True -l <IP of overcloud-compute > -e nova_compute_rebuild_image_id =<glance Image_ID of overcloud-compute > playbooks/update_cloud.yml

 A set at a time (set can be 1 to n):
-This command may update only update a subset of compute nodes, it is the responsibility of the user to update all the nodes with multiple commands if necessary. ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py  -e force_rebuild=True -l “IP_Compute_1:IP_Compute_2:IP_Compute_3….:IP_Compute_n” -e nova_compute_rebuild_image_id=<glance Image_ID of overcloud-compute > playbooks/update_cloud.yml
+This command may update only update a subset of compute nodes, it is the responsibility of the user to update all the nodes with multiple commands if necessary.

+		ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py  -e force_rebuild=True -l “IP_Compute_1:IP_Compute_2:IP_Compute_3...:IP_Compute_n” -e nova_compute_rebuild_image_id=<glance Image_ID of overcloud-compute > playbooks/update_cloud.yml

 Swift (n-scale):  Swift it is strongly encouraged that you update 1 at a time (node by node):